We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 An Atypical Air Environment (AAE) is a volume of airspace that the CAA agrees is very rarely, or never, used by other aviation users.
-It is not a separate class of airspace; instead, it can exist within any airspace class.
+It is not a separate class of airspace; instead, it can exist within any class of airspace.

-Operators wishing to carry out Beyond Visual Line of Sight (BVLOS) operations in the Specific Category may choose to propose an AAE to the CAA during their application.
+If you want to carry out Beyond Visual Line of Sight (BVLOS) operations in the Specific Category, you may choose to propose an AAE when you apply for your authorisation.

 Operations that may be classified as being within an AAE may be:

-Examples of unmanned aircraft operations that may wish to use an AAE include:
+Examples of operations that may wish to use an AAE include:

 How to apply to operate in an Atypical Air Environment (AAE)